CookiePLMonster/CookiePLMonster.github.io/_mods/gta-iii/silentpatch.md

 * Car generator counters now work properly for generators with fixed amount of spawns
 * Keyboard input latency decreased by one frame
 * Fixed a crash after playing the game for a short amount of time without a sound card
-* Made the game select metric/imperial units basing on system locale settings.
-This can be overridden from the INI file
+* <i class="fas fa-cog"></i> Made the game select metric/imperial units basing on system locale settings
+* Fixed corona lines rendering on non-NVIDIA graphics cards
+* Corrected FBI Car secondary siren sound
+* <i class="fas fa-cog"></i> Fixed siren corona placements in Firetruck, Ambulance, Enforcer
+* <i class="fas fa-cog"></i> Fixed taxi light corona placement for Taxi
+* <i class="fas fa-cog"></i> Fixed police chopper's search light placement
+* Enlarged the bounding box of Catalina’s chopper and the police chopper to prevent it from being cut off on screen edges
+* Fixed cranes and night windows disappearing when viewed from up close
+* Fixed a glitch allowing lightless taxis to spawn in traffic
 * Car reflections are now displayed correctly on Steam version

 <div class="container">